HL

 - •REVENUE_DURABILITY is CONDITIONAL (E2-E3) with strong 2-lens reinforcement -- revenue structure is mechanically simple (metal sales at spot pricing) and ~73% silver-dependent post-Casa Berardi.
 Revenue LEVEL is entirely conditional on silver prices outside the company's control, but revenue VIABILITY is proven through 135 years and multiple severe commodity cycles.

-- •FUNDING_FRAGILITY is STABLE (E3) -- 0.1x net leverage, $242M cash, gross debt down 42% to $276M, all mines generating positive FCF, projected debt-free balance sheet within 2026.
-This is the strongest signal in the analysis and represents genuine, company-specific improvement.
+- •FUNDING_FRAGILITY is STABLE (E3) -- 0.1x net leverage, $242M cash, gross debt down 42% to $276M, all mines generating positive FCF.
+On April 9, 2026, Hecla completed full redemption of its remaining $263M 7.25% senior notes due 2028 using Casa Berardi proceeds plus cash on hand, achieving a debt-free balance sheet.
+The projected outcome is now realized; this is the strongest signal in the analysis and represents genuine, company-specific improvement.

 - •COMPETITIVE_POSITION is DEFENSIBLE (E2-E3) -- jurisdictional exclusivity (100% US/Canada in a sector where competitors operate in Mexico, Peru, Bolivia), cost leadership (Greens Creek negative AISC), and reserve life (12-17 years vs 7-year peer average).
 These advantages are structural but confer no pricing power in a commodity market.